Bubblemelon/bubblemelon-telegram-bot/README.md

 # bubblemelon-telegram-bot
 My first telegram bot.
 This is just for fun.
-Come and say "Hi !"
+Come say "Hi !"

 ## @BubbleMelonBot